lawrencehsj/fake-news-extension/README.md

 # fake-news-extension

 The following project runs a series of models on the dataset of [fake/real news](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) to identify the best fit model for detecting fake news.
 The best fit model will be imported into the chrome extension to identify fake or real articles on the chrome browser.

+Chrome extension boilerplate code: https://github.com/EmailThis/extension-boilerplate

 ** take note that the dataset cannot be contained in this repository due to large file size

 ### Sequence of project